 One percent (1%) of the gross sales price.

-The Covenant provides that the Seller shall pay the fee.
+The Seller.
 However, a Buyer and Seller can agree otherwise.

-3. Should the transfer fee appear on the HUD-1 closing statement?
+4. Should the assessment appear on the HUD-1 closing statement?

 P.O.
 Box 6193